ThreadStore API

 })

-Find threads by source name and properties.
+Find threads by platform name and properties.

-async def find_by_source(
+async def find_by_platform(

 self,

-source_name: str,
+platform_name: str,

 properties: Dict[str, Any]